Revised May 2023

 The Law gives you certain rights to your personal and healthcare information that we hold, as set out below:

 You have the right to see what information we hold about you and to request a copy of this information.

-If you would like a copy of the information we hold about you please email our Data Protection Officer.
+If you would like a copy of the information we hold about you please email our surgery.
 We will provide this information free of charge, however, we may, in some limited and exceptional circumstances, have to make an administrative charge for any extra copies or if the information requested is excessive, complex or repetitive.

 We have one month to reply to your request and give you the information that you require.
 We would ask, therefore, that any requests you make are in writing and it is made clear to us what and how much information you require.

 You may ask us if you wish to have online access to your medical record.
 However, there will be certain protocols that we have to follow in order to give you online access, including written consent and production of documents that prove your identity.

 Please note that when we give you online access, the responsibility is yours to make sure that you keep your information safe and secure if you do not wish any third party to gain access.

 We want to make sure that your personal information is accurate and up to date.
 You may ask us to correct any information you think is inaccurate.
 It is very important that you make sure you tell us if your contact details including your mobile phone number has changed.